flhofer/dell_TB16_firmware/README.md

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version (which technically is correct) and would want to update.
 However, `asm.exe` is invoked and does not update as it considers the release date too.
 So if you want to update to a newer firmware with an older release date, you need to run a manual force-write as described above.

+If the flashing does not succeed because subsystem-ID (SSID) or system vendor ID (SVID) do not match, you can still flash the controller using the ASM MPTool.
+Unfortunately, this tool is not freely distributable due to licensing constraints.
+However, I can reveal that it is found in one of the flash zips on `station-drivers..com` .. ( let's avoid bots 😃 )

 ## Official Flashing tools

 If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
 However, it works only on Dell laptops.
 If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash with version 1.00 and then 1.02 first.
 These install a BIOS-based update file that executes an update at BIOS start.
 It is thus likely not possible to update them without a Dell system.